|

 Use a Quality Pole with Plenty of Flex

 Due to the non stretching nature of braided lines you may find that you are ripping the hook free when you attempt to set it.
-You can reduce the chances of this by using a pole with plenty of flex.
+You can reduce the chances of this by using a pole with plenty of flex also known as a light action.

 This will allow the pole to absorb some of the pull before it transmits it into the line and down to the fish.